Return to beginning of chapter

 5. Judicial Reviews

 Judicial review is a court proceeding used to challenge government decisions where no statutory appeal route exists.
 Typically it can be used against administrator or Tribunal Decisions such as those enumerated in the discussion of "non-appealable decisions" (see Ch.9 "Administrator Decisions: Non-Appealable Decsisions").
-It may also be useful in limited cases where the statutory appeal route is not available for reasons of lateness or other unusual circumstances.

 Judicial reviews are generally discussed at this link: